Skip to main content

 Top things that go wrong

 1. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-• 1.Dwarf Gourami Iridovirus (DGIV) sits in commercial stock with no cure.
+• 2.Dwarf Gourami Iridovirus (DGIV) sits in commercial stock with no cure.
 Quarantine new fish for three weeks before adding to a main tank.

-• 2.Two male dwarf gourami in 60L with nowhere to break line of sight.
+• 3.Two male dwarf gourami in 60L with nowhere to break line of sight.
 The slow chase becomes constant stress.

-• 3.Mixing with large, boisterous barbs before checking fin length and current.
+• 4.Mixing with large, boisterous barbs before checking fin length and current.

-• 4.Buy farmed stock with care: Dwarf Gourami Iridovirus (DGIV) sits in a meaningful share of the trade and there is no cure.
+• 5.Buy farmed stock with care: Dwarf Gourami Iridovirus (DGIV) sits in a meaningful share of the trade and there is no cure.
 Quarantine for three weeks before adding to your main tank.

 About this species